frodef/joysen/README.md

 In this example, the plist `(:bar "whatever":foo 42)` is the lisp value that is encoded according to the schema `(json-object :foo json-integer :bar json-bool)`.
-The schema can be nested to arbitrary depth.
+Notice that the `bar` property is mapped to a JSON boolean based on the schema, meaning its lisp value is only relevant in terms of its boolean status: Only `NIL` would yield a JSON output of `false`.

+The schema (and lisp value) can be nested to arbitrary depth.
+In fact, the schema is a fairly expressive language.
+For example, this is an example where the schema specifies that a symbol should be encoded as an array of the individual characters in the symbol's name:

+	> (princ
+	    (encode 'hello
+		        :schema '(json-map string (json-array json-string)))

+Output:

+    [
+        "H",
+        "E",
+        "L",
+        "L",
+        "O"
+    ]

+Here, first the symbol `HELLO` is mapped through the function `CL:STRING`.
+Then the array takes a `CL:SEQUENCE` (i.e. the symbol's name) and applies the `json-string` encoder to each element.

 ## Implicit mode: